DREAMiners/The-History-of-Proof-Of-Work-Mining/README.md

 # The-History-of-Proof-Of-Work-Mining
 Topics/Chapters proposals:

-Genesis block - Sathoshi Nakamoto & Bitcoin mining Bitcoin Network Growth
+1) Genesis block - Sathoshi Nakamoto & Bitcoin mining
+2) Bitcoin Network Growth
+3) Difficulty adjustment
-Bitcoin forks and the new POW algorithms
+4) Bitcoin forks and the new POW algorithms
-From CPU mining to ASIC
+5) From CPU mining to ASIC
-Secret mining
+6) Secret mining
-Mining Ban
+7) Mining Ban
-ASIC resistance
+8 )ASIC resistance
-FPGA in 2018 and how the history repeats itself Venezuela forbids mining crypto, control of mining equipment on the borders
+9) FPGA in 2018 and how the history repeats itself
+10) Venezuela forbids mining crypto, control of mining equipment on the borders